 Sarah is actively involved as a volunteer for community non-profit organizations such as Living Lands & Waters Barge Party Art Auction, QC Pride, Inc., Quad Cities Fall Pride, Metropolitan Community Church, Family Resources, Suicide Prevention and Epilepsy Awareness.

-Sarah is also an art therapist for The Arc of the Quad Cities area where she assists individuals in a variety of art projects while exploring free self-expression through drawing, painting and other mediums.
+Sarah is also leads art classes for The Arc of the Quad Cities area where she assists individuals in a variety of art projects while exploring free self-expression through drawing, painting and other mediums.
 She also finds time to produce commissioned pieces in a variety of mediums for residential and commercial needs.